aljamaha/DisasterResponse/README.md

 # DisasterResponse

+The project is intended to use ML to help in dealing with disasters.
+It uses NLP to understand tweets relevant for a disaster response.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.